setrar/akka-clojure/README.markdown

      (! a "hi"))
 ```

-will result in "0" and "1" being printed.
+When run, this will print "0" and "1" to the console.

 You can also create an actor from the context of another actor.
 In
 this case, the parent actor supervises its child and will be notified